Chelsoconn/theDOM/notes.md

   })
 ```

-The return value of a promise is Promise object{{<fulfulled>: 'Operation Successful'}}.
+The return value of a promise is a Promise object{{<fulfulled>: 'Operation Successful'}}.
 It looks like the Promise constructor function takes a function as an argument (executor) that takes two arguements that are callback functions.
 Those functions return Promise objects that have the then and catch and finally methods defined.

 But if its unsuccessful and doesnt have a catch statement it will return an error